Trans-cending/DMBT_V2I_mmwave/README.md

 python test_main.py
 ```

-The results will be recorded in 'Error_correction_comparation_mm' and 'Error_correction_comparation_loc'.
+The results will be recorded in 'Error_correction_comparison_mm' and 'Error_correction_comparison_loc'.

 ## License